 We, of course, don’t mean ‘Xerox’ the brand name: we mean the generic act of photocopying.
 A school is generally going to have a tight budget and won’t be able to afford to have everything designed, printed and finished professionally.
 So, posters for the school play, temporary signs, notices and leaflets will probably be done ‘in-house’.
 For most purposes, a little creativity and making sure a font is legible is all you need.
 But, if you want to be a little more professional and still do it in-house, then a simple set of the brand guidelines we mentioned earlier could really help to keep the school’s message consistent.

 Y is for Young Creative Talent

 Many young people are enormously talented.
-Put their talents to use and give them some design experience!
+Therefore, why not put their talents to use and give them some design experience?
 Hold poster design competitions for example.
 The more student design work around the school the better.
 Of course, professionals should design the visual identity and core external communications.
 But, when it comes to a club logo or a poster for a school performance, why not tap into the creativity of the students?

 Z is for Zones

-Large institutional buildings, such as a university campus, are often divided up into zones.
+Large institutional buildings, such as university campuses, are often divided up into zones.
 Good design can help to give each zone a sense of place.
 Maps and signage also help to make sure new students and visitors know where they are and how to get around.

-Design and branding for schools is a specialism of Toop Studio, Brighton, UK.Tags: school, college, university, wall graphics, wall art, interiors, graphic design, walls, education, murals, foyer, lobby, wall design, design for schools, brand, digital media, school branding
+Design and branding for schools is a specialism of Toop Studio, Brighton, UK.Tags: school branding, education, murals, foyer, school, lobby, college, university, wall graphics, wall design, wall art, design for schools, interiors, brand, graphic design, digital media, walls